 Many parents email the agency with concerns such as hidden costs, paying registration fees and what can baby earn.
 Below is an explanation of how most successful child agencies work, including our own.

-It is a common misconception that if a child agency asks you to pay a fee up front then they are not 'legit'.
+It is a common misconception that if a child agency asks you to pay a fee then they are not 'legit'.

 Adult model and talent agencies should never charge representation or website registration fees and this is no doubt the source of the misconception.
 Adults do a lot of the leg work themselves, actively seeking out work wherever they can find it.
 They are constantly networking, texting and emailing sometimes for hours during the course of a day.
 You also need to remember that professional actors pay substantial fees for membership to such organisations as Spotlight.